Puppet-Finland/duplicity/README.md

 Prepending the backup title with $::fqdn helps prevent backup directory clashes.

-Manually determining full and incremental backup intervals is also possible:
+Full and incremental backup intervals can also be defined manually.
+One can also flip a switch to only take (full) backups every other week:

     duplicity::s3::backups:
         local-full:
             type: 'full'
             source: '/var/backups/local'
             basename: 'local'
+            # Full backup every other Saturday
-            weekday: '5'
+            weekday: '6'
+            hour: '2'
+            on_even_weeks_only: true
         local-incremental:
             type: 'incremental'
             source: '/var/backups/local'
             basename: 'local'
+            # Incremental every Mon-Sat
-            weekday: '*'
+            weekday: '1-6'
+            hour: '0'
+            minute: '30'

 The $basename parameter is used to ensure the that full and incremental backups go into the same directory.